epeles/epeles/README.md

 ## I'm a Husband, Father, Investor and Developer!

-- 🌱 I’m currently looking for a cool job
+- 🌱 I’m currently working :D
 - 👯 I’m looking to collaborate with other content creator
-- ⚡ Fun fact: ?
+- ⚡ Fun fact: knows where and with who watched every movie on the cinema since 1987

 ### Connect with me: